osanstrong/arfc.github.io/manual/guides/writing/checklist.md

 - [ ] Refer to software consistently by name.
 - [ ] Italicize unusual or unfamiliar words or phrases when you use them.
 - [ ] If you use an uncommon word, consider changing it or defining it in its first usage.
-- [ ] Only use the word "significant" when referring to statistical significance
+- [ ] Only use the word "significant" when referring to statistical significance.
 ```